m3steele/xm-labs-PostMan-APIs/README.md

 (https://help.xmatters.com/xmAPI/#authentication)

 # How it works
 Provided in this Postman collection are all xMatters API's available as of May 3 / 2018.
-It also includes Postman Runners that allow you to chain API requests togeter to do cool things.
+It also includes Postman Runners that allow you to chain API requests together to do cool things.

 To use this, update the collection variables as explained above to your specific use case.
-Once the variables are set, all apis will work together.
+Once the variables are set, all APIs will work together.

-Each api call made in postman will save an environment variable related to the api just used.
-This will allow you to make subsequent api calls that use the results of the previous api.
+Each API call made in postman will save an environment variable related to the API just used.
+This will allow you to make subsequent API calls that use the results of the previous API.

 This means you can do things like the following: